doruktarhan/Autoregressive_Model_RNN_LSTM/README.md

 ## Usage
 1. **Data Preparation**: Run `data_rnn.py` for dataset download and preprocessing.
 2. **Model Training**: Execute `Autoregressive_Model.ipynb` for the entire process, from data loading to model evaluation.
+The notebook is compatible with Google Colab GPUs.
 3. **Results Analysis**: Review the output for performance insights.

 ## Features